-So it’s my final full day in New York and, to make sure I make the most of my trip right to the end, I’ve saved the best til last.
-With a morning at the Empire Sate Building and a evening watching the sun set over the Manhattan skyline to make it a day to remember.
+On my final full day in New York, to make sure I made the most of my trip right to the end, I saved the best til last.
+With a morning at the Empire State Building and a evening watching the sun set over the Manhattan skyline to make it a day to remember.

-Luckily I am a morning person when I’m travelling and so was ready nice and early for the 8am opening.
-Even at this time there is queue but only a small one.
+Luckily, I am a morning person when I’m travelling and so was ready nice and early for the 8am opening.
+Even at this time there was a queue but thankfully only a small one.
 There are a number of exhibits on the bottom floors that the queue winds through with information on the buildings sustainability policies and the odd bit of history.
-The building itself is very pretty, with beautiful floors and wall titles.
-But, of course, everyone is here for one thing and that’s the view.
+The building itself is very pretty, with beautiful floors and wall titles but, of course, everyone is here for one thing and that’s the view.

-I’ve opted for the Main Deck option and similar to other viewpoint buildings such as the CN Tower I’ve declined the upgrade to a slightly higher point usually for double the price.
+I chose to go for the Main Deck option and similar to other viewpoint buildings such as the CN Tower I declined the upgrade to a slightly higher point usually for double the price.
 For me the Main Deck is the iconic spot anyway.

 The vantage point from the Empire State Building is amazing.
-The views over Manhattan really are breath taking and even if the tickets are pricey this is worth the price.
-On the day of my visit the weather seemed a little dull but this perfect for long distance viewing with no squinting into the sun.
+The views over Manhattan really are breathtaking and even if the tickets are pricey this is worth the price.
+On the day of my visit the weather seemed a little dull but this turned out perfect for long distance viewing with no squinting into the sun.

 After spending my morning at one American icon, I take the rest of my day soaking in my last few hours in the city and picking up a few nick nack souvenirs before my evening at another.
 Making full use of the free Staten Island Ferry I head out at sunset to get an amazing view of the Statue of Liberty as the sun goes down and it did not disappoint.